Courseiva

 • D.It defines the time interval for each data point (1 hour).

-Why D: Option C is correct.
-The span argument defines the time interval for each data point in the timechart.
+Why D: The span argument in the timechart command specifies the time interval for each data point or bucket.
 Here, span=1h means each bucket represents one hour.
-Option A is incorrect because it says 1-minute.
-Option B is misleading because the time range is set by the search time picker, not span.
-Option D is incorrect because the 'by' clause handles splitting, not span.
+Option A is incorrect because span does not limit the number of status values; that's controlled by other means.
+Option B is incorrect because span=1h groups events into 1-hour, not 1-minute, intervals.
+Option C is incorrect because the time range of the chart is set by the search time picker, not the span argument.